vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

    Open the Vipps landing page URL from the response in a browser and specify your phone number.
    **Please note:** You can also use
    [`Force approve payment`](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#testing).
-1. Optional: Send request `Get Payment Details` for information about this payment.
 2. Send request `Get Payment Details`.
    The response contains the user identifier: `sub`.
-3. Send request `Get Userinfo`.
-This uses the `sub` from the previous call.
+3. Send request `Get Userinfo`, which uses the `sub` from the previous call.

 See
 [Userinfo](vipps-ecom-api.md#userinfo)